Incendo/awesome-minecraft/README.md

 - [PlotSquared](https://github.com/IntellectualSites/PlotSquared) - Plot world generator and management plugin with support for schematics.
 - [Prism-Bukkit](https://github.com/AddstarMC/Prism-Bukkit) - Prism is a rollback/grief management tool for Bukkit.
 - [WorldGuard](https://github.com/enginehub/worldguard) - WorldGuard lets you and players guard areas of land against griefers and undesirables, as well as tweak and disable various gameplay features of Minecraft.
+- [CoreProtect](https://github.com/PlayPro/CoreProtect) - CoreProtect is a blazing fast data logging and anti-griefing tool for Minecraft servers.

 # Resources